StephenBarnes/EasyLinksDungeonGen/features_to_implement_later.md

 - For rooms with only 1 connected port at the end, implement a contraction step where we try to move them inward and shorten the corridor.

+- Ban creation of very long corridors.
+(Test how this affects total connectivity.)

+- Implement tests.

+- Implement integration testing to measure metrics over many random runs.
+This would allow testing the impact of tweaks and optimizations.
+	- Measure performance of the entire gen algorithm.
+	- Measure the distribution of the largest component's size at the end - we want it to be over say 80% of the whole dungeon.
+	- Measure some metrics about dungeon structure, such as the number of cycles and distribution of their sizes.

 - Implement remaining growers, after refactoring growers.
 	- Add a grower that splits up overly long corridors, by placing a new room kind (marked as RoomKind.THROUGH) in the middle somewhere.
 Unclear where this should go in the ordering of steps.
 	- Add a grower that tries to randomly rotate rooms that currently have none of their door ports connected; check if the rotated version's dimensions still fit.
 Then try to apply other growers again and see if they create new edges.